Tag cloud: Data clouds

 A data cloud or cloud data is a data display which uses font size and/or color to indicate numerical values.
 It is similar to a tag cloud but instead of word count, displays data such as population or stock market prices.

 Text clouds

 A text cloud or word cloud is a visualization of word frequency in a given text as a weighted list.
 The technique has recently been popularly used to visualize the topical content of political speeches.

 Collocate clouds

 Extending the principles of a text cloud, a collocate cloud provides a more focused view of a document or corpus.
 Instead of summarising an entire document, the collocate cloud examines the usage of a particular word.
 The resulting cloud contains the words which are often used in conjunction with the search word.
 These collocates are formatted to show frequency (as size) as well as collocational strength (as brightness).
 This provides interactive ways to browse and explore language.

 Perception

-Tag clouds have been subject of investigation in several usability studies.
+Tag clouds have been the subjects of investigation in several usability studies.
 The following summary is based on an overview of research results given by Lohmann et al.: